corda/corda/docs/source/ha-utilities.rst

 Sub-commands
 ^^^^^^^^^^^^

-``node-registration``: Corda registration tool for registering 1 or more node with the corda network, using provided node configuration.
+``node-registration``: Corda registration tool for registering 1 or more node with the Corda Network, using provided node configuration.
 ``import-ssl-key``: Key copying tool for creating bridge SSL keystore or add new node SSL identity to existing bridge SSL keystore.
 ``generate-internal-artemis-ssl-keystores``: Generate self-signed root and SSL certificates for internal communication between the services and external Artemis broker.
 ``generate-internal-tunnel-ssl-keystores``: Generate self-signed root and SSL certificates for internal communication between Bridge and Float.